ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_5.md

 4. For now lets just assume there is already a custom JavaFX component named `TaskPane` that takes a `Ref` and an index.
 5. Finally we add the new `TaskPane` to the UI list.

+Before you go on, you might want to add this line to your init method (not the constructor):

+    :::java
+    renderTasks(modelRef.appendPath("tasks"));

+This way todos that are already in the list when the application starts will be rendered.

 #### Defining a Custom JavaFX Component

 The `TaskPane` is a single todo entry in the list.
 The markup is already defined in a separate file [`task.fxml`][2].